scarS4/scarS4/README.md

 - 👀 I’m interested in :
            - 🤖MLOps
            - 🕸️DevOps
-- 🌱 I’m currently learning Full Stack Web development.
+- 🌱 I’m currently learning Full Stack Web development .
-- 💞️ I’m looking to collaborate for a mentor or a tech partner.
+- 💞️ I’m looking to collaborate for a mentor or a tech geek buddy .
-- 📫 My Social Id:
-- 🔗LinkedIn:  'www.linkedin.com/in/rohit-more-b17a0129b'
-- 🔗twitter:   'www.twitter.com/scarS_4'